datastax/spark-cassandra-connector/doc/1_connecting.md

 connections are established to the same node the task is running on.
 Consequently, good locality of data can be achieved and the amount of data sent across the network is minimized.

-Connections are never made to data centers other than the data center of `cassandra.connection.host`.
+Connections are never made to data centers other than the data center of `spark.cassandra.connection.host`.
 If some nodes in the local data center are down and a read or write operation fails, the operation won't be retried on nodes in a different data center.
 This technique guarantees proper workload isolation so that a huge analytics job won't disturb the realtime part of the system.